 6 Ways to Protect Horses While Transferring Ownership

 So how do you hand over the reins (and ownership) and feel confident the new owner will care for the horse appropriately?
-It starts with your policies and procedures and continues with purposeful relationship building.
+It starts with a solid matchmaking and adoption process, followed by thoughtful policies and procedures, and continues with purposeful relationship building.

 1. Medical and Behavior Assessments

-Once a horse is medically cleared, the most important thing you can do to place him into a good home is get an accurate assessment of his temperament and skills, says Garret Leonard, director of Harmony Equine Adoption Center in Franktown, CO.
+Once a horse is medically evaluated, the most important thing you can do to place them into a good home is getting an accurate assessment of their temperament and skills, says Garret Leonard, former director of Harmony Equine Adoption Center in Franktown, CO.

 Harmony developed an effective assessment plan to help keep both horse and rider safe during the process.